HandanYenial/FlaskFeedback/Readme.md

 **/register**: Allows users to create a new account by providing a username, password, email, first name, and last name.

-**/login**   : Allows users to login their account with an email and password.
+**/login**: Allows users to log in to their account with an email and password.

+**/users/username**: Shows information about the logged-in user.